 The gold coins of the British Sovereign are linked to one of the oldest gold coins from Britain, the gold English Sovereign.
 The modern British Sovereign was introduced in 1817 as a new take on the historic English Sovereign and it remains in production to this day at the Royal Mint.
 The largest denomination of the British Sovereign is known as the Quintuple Sovereign.
 Provident Metals now has 5 Pound British Sovereign Gold Coins available to you for purchase online in near-perfect condition.

 Provident Metals offers these coins to you at random.
-We select each coin after your payment has cleared and cannot guarantee the date or specific design of the coin you receive.
+We select each coin after your payment has cleared and cannot guarantee the date, specific design, or the labels of the coin you receive.
 The only guarantee we make is that youll receive an MS69 coin.
 If you buy several, you may receive coins with dates and designs.

 British monarchs feature on the obverse of 5 Pound British Sovereign Gold Coins.
 The portraits on this face of the coin are right-profile reliefs of Queen Elizabeth II.
 Her Majesty is shown on these coins with designs from Arnold Machin or Raphael Maklouf, the most common designs on the 5 Pound Sovereign during her reign.
 Inscriptions include ELIZABETH II and DEI GRA REG F.D.